AoifeHughes/Short-Stories/world/world_info.md

 - Wizards almost exclusively spend their time trying to understand and make more replicable.
 Essentially they're scientists.

+## Potion making
+- Planeweaving made into a liquid form
+- The hard part is stabilising the magic
+- Most things that are weaved have a strong pull back to their origin
+- It's an entirely different skillset to planeweaving as it doesn't involved the instant use of things from other dimensions

+## Artificing
+- The creation of items that can store magic
+- similar to potion making, non consumable
+- It takes real skill to produce something which can be used multiple times

 ### How does one learn magic
 - Meditation
 - Study